 What do I need to know about bringing my own computer?

-You will need a network, or Ethernet, card installed in your computer in order to access the Internet through Malone's network.
-Most recent models already come with this installed, if not they are available at the Bookstore and Information Technologies can install it for you.
+You will need a network or ethernet card installed in your computer in order to access the internet through Malone's network.
+Most recent models already come with this installed; if not, they are available at the bookstore and Information Technologies staff can install it for you.
 All residence halls are equipped with wireless internet.
-If your computer is not wireless capable, you will also need a network cord, which are also available in the Bookstore.
-Malone also has wireless capabilities in various other locations across campus.
+If your computer is not wireless-capable, you will also need a network cord, available for purchase in the bookstore.
+Malone offers wireless capabilities in various other locations across campus.

 What if I want or need a single room?

-We do have single rooms available for incoming students.
-These premium spaces are available for an additional $500/semester.
+We do have single rooms available for incoming and returning students.
+These premium spaces are available for an additional $625/semester.
 Simply mark your interest on your New Student Housing Questionnaire (under the Admissions-Candidate tabs on your Malone Xpress) and it will update in our system automatically.
 If space becomes limited, the University will consolidate single rooms as needed (all those affected will be notified).
-All university furniture must stay in the room.
+All University furniture must stay in the room.
 (Returning students: Please fill out the Single Room Application & Agreement form to apply for a single room.)

 Each residence hall contains a TV lounge, laundry facilities, and vending machines.
 Each room is provided with a bed, desk and chair, clothes closet and drawers, overhead light, desk light, and draperies (PGB & WWF) or vertical blinds (DH, HH, & LHH).
 All items are to remain in your room.